tatianaacostag/DevelopersDoc_site/content/pt/docs/Integrations/API integration/Tokenization-API.md

 {{< /tabs >}}

 ## Query tokens
-Using this feature, you can get the information of tokenized credit cards, you can perform the query by the token number or by a date range.
+Using this feature, you can get the information of tokenized credit cards, you can perform the query by the token number ou by a date range.

 ### Variables for request and response